tdreyno/awardwinningfjords/source/2011/04/26/just-launched-pixelunion-v2.html.markdown

 ---
-title: "Just Launched: PixelUnion v2"
+title: !
+'Just Launched: PixelUnion v2'
 date: 2011-04-26
+blog_editor_id: 36
 ---

 A project I've been working on has just launched.
 Check out the release post from the Metalab blog below: